RespectMathias/VLSMistique/README.md

 ### Installation - Windows Only (currently)

-1. Download the installer from the release
+1. Download the release
-2. Uinzip it or use the wizard
+2. Uinzip it or use the installer
 3. And voilà!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>